tonethar/IGME-330-Master/notes/demo-iife.md

   - the `charlie` variables in the 2 files are now separate and distinct from each other - one is in function (local) scope, the other in global scope
   - `able` and `baker` variables in the 2 files no longer interfere with each other
   - variables in the IIFE are no longer visible from the console
+- IIFEs in the wild:
+  - Iffy's are commonly used in JavaScript libraries - let's go check one out:
+    - In this course we will soon be using the RiTa library - which utilizies an IIFE - head to this page to see where you can download it: https://rednoise.org/rita/download.php
+    - look for the **rita-full.js** - the "non-minified" version - and open it in a new window or tab, which should allow you to view the full source code in a browser window
+    - scroll

 ## III.
 Demo Start Files